-In addition to the Fuller Craft Museum, Boroniec’s work has been exhibited at the Ferrin Gallery; Berkshire Museum in Pittsfield, Ma; the Arsenal Center in Watertown, Ma; Boise Art Museum; Albany Institute of Art and History; Lauren Clark Fine Art in Great Barrington, Ma; Woods Gerry Gallery in Providence, Rhode Island.
+Michael Boroniec is currently represented by Lyons Wier Gallery, 542 W 24th St. NYC.
+In addition to the Fuller Craft Museum, Boroniec’s work has been exhibited at Ferrin Contemporary; Berkshire Museum in Pittsfield, Ma; the New York Ceramics and Glass Fair, National Bohemian Hall, NYC; Boise Art Museum; Albany Institute of Art and History; Lauren Clark Fine Art in Great Barrington, Ma; Woods Gerry Gallery in Providence, Rhode Island.
 A full list of exhibitions is provided in the included “List of Resources”.

 Remarking on the socio-political series, Berkshire Eagle Arts Editor Charles Bonnetti commented, “Boroniec is continually alert to present time, confronting a flow of media words and images that are instantaneous and as constant as waves drives upon a beach”.

 Boroniec has also been featured in two juried RISD Biennial exhibitions including “RISD Routes: Contemporary Craft by New England Alumni” juried by David Revere McFadden, the former director of The Museum of Art and Design.